vuejs/eslint-plugin-vue/docs/rules/no-useless-template-attributes.md

 > disallow useless attribute on `<template>`

+- :gear: This rule is included in all of `"plugin:vue/vue3-essential"`, `"plugin:vue/essential"`, `"plugin:vue/vue3-strongly-recommended"`, `"plugin:vue/strongly-recommended"`, `"plugin:vue/vue3-recommended"` and `"plugin:vue/recommended"`.

 ## :book: Rule Details

 This rule to prevent any useless attribute on `<template>` tags.